 Senior Fellow, Cato Institute and

 US Chamber of Commerce

 Tuesday, October 27, 2009

 Drescher Campus Auditorium

-Richard Rahn was formerly chief economist for the U.S. Chamber of Commerce and one of the architects of the dramatic turnaround in the economy of the 1980s and after, when the economy experienced the longest growth period in American history.
-Rahn is also a member of the Board of Visitors of the School of Public Policy and a frequent commentator on national economic news programs.
+Richard Rahn was formerly chief economist for the US Chamber of Commerce and one of the architects of the dramatic turnaround in the economy of the 1980s and after, when the economy experienced the longest growth period in American history.
+Rahn is also a member of the Board of Advisor of the School of Public Policy and a frequent commentator on national economic news programs.